JoseJoy249/Image_captioning_and_retrieval/README.md

 The image retreival system uses COCO 2014 training and validation datasets and our own dataset scraped from Google Images (Proof of concept), from which the images are recommended.

+All pretrained models can be accessed from [this link ](https://drive.google.com/drive/folders/1PsAwLMprM7lnWdrzq1PkQVP40A-a8d3s?ogsrc=32)

 ## Usage

 #### 1. Install pycocotools